lpeixin/stock-mcpilot/README.md

 3. Query fetches historical data (cached if repeated).
 If today is a trading day:
   - During market hours, the latest intraday price is saved/updated for today.
   - After close, the official close overwrites any prior intraday cache.
-4. Left: Close price line chart with adjustable visible range (brush) and adaptive date ticks.
+4. Left: Close price line chart (adjustable range).
+Below the chart: Recent News (up to 10, scrollable).
 5. Right: Earnings panel shows recent EPS Estimate/Actual/Surprise and the next earnings date (if available).
 6. (Optional) Enter a question -> LLM analysis (local Ollama or future cloud).